Registration Fee: $15/family

 - Students can withdraw anytime in the Fall semester and in the Spring semester through January 30th.

-- Tuition owed is through the month of the date on which the withdrawal request was received.
+- Tuition owed is through the month of the date on which the withdrawal request was received by email.

 - If a student stops attending without a written request to withdraw from a class, the student owes tuition through the date that contact is successfully made and the intent to drop is confirmed, even if this date is several weeks after the last attended class.

-- If a student must withdraw after January 30th, they owe tuition through the current month (date of notice) as well as the performance fee if a costume has been purchased for them.
+- If a student must withdraw after January 30th, they owe tuition through the current month (date of notice) as well as a performance-drop fee of $40 if a costume has been purchased for them.
 We ask for families to only do this in cases of emergency, as withdrawals late in the season affect negatively affect performance preparations, classmates, and class dynamics.

 Please note: We often operate with waiting lists prior to the start of classes, but once families' schedules are set and the year is in progress, it's much harder to add students into vacated spots.
 Please let us know as soon as possible if your dancer will not use their reserved spot.